The best business phone systems offer an easy to use and manage office telecoms solution.

-On top of that, cloud-based VoIP solutions offer unprecedented levels of analytics which doesn't simply allow you to maximize communications across your phone system, but also allows actionable insights into the customer journey and customer behavior, as well as making it simpler for sales and support to engage with customers.
+On top of that, cloud-based phone systems offer unprecedented levels of analytics which doesn't simply allow you to maximize communications across your phone system, but also allows actionable insights into the customer journey and customer behavior, as well as making it simpler for sales and support to engage with customers.

-Sometimes sold as Unified Communications, or as Unified Communications as a Service (UCaaS), these cloud-hosted VoIP solutions allow you to manage all communications across the company and its customer base much easier.
+Sometimes sold as Unified Communications, or as Unified Communications as a Service (UCaaS), modern business phone solutions allow you to manage all communications across the company and its customer base much easier.

-Here we feature the best in business phone system solutions for the busy modern office.
+Here we feature the best in business phone systems for the busy modern office.

 As expected, there is a comprehensive set of features included as standard, including call logging, monitoring, recording, and online faxing.
 It also offers HD voice and audioconferencing through mobile devices, as well as team collaboration through screen sharing and HD video for both tasks as well as video conferencing.